KospY/BasSDK/Components/ThunderRoad/Levels/index.md

 ---
 # Levels

-This folder contains documentation for the Unity components used within the SDK
+This contains all the components that can be included in to levels.

+Some of these components are neccessary to be able to have a satisfactory level, such as [Level][Level].

 source: `{{ page.path }}`

+[Level]: {{ site.baseurl }}{% link Components/ThunderRoad/Levels/Level.md %}